Presented by George Nikolopoulos, Regional Sales Manager

 One challenge with cellulose gums is rapid dispersal in aqueous systems.
 The powder hydrates to form lumps that swell and stick to processing equipment or to form smaller clumps in water, commonly referred to as "fisheyes."
 While these eventually disperse, various strategies have been developed to avoid waiting for hours.

-Admix recommends using a high shear mixer like our Rotosolver or Rotostat dispersers.
-These mixers make quick, smooth solutions of gums in minutes rather than hours, saving time, tanks, space, and money for processors.
+Admix high shear mixers like Rotosolver or Rotostat dispersers make quick, smooth solutions of gums in minutes rather than hours, saving time, tanks, space, and money for processors.
 Having problems with aeration?
 VacuShear could be the answer.

 Our application engineers are happy to recommend a creative solution for your mixing challenge.
 Get a free customized quote or demo today.